VictorKon/orders-grid-extra-fields/README.md

 1. `coupon_code` and `discount_amount` columns are added to `sales_order_grid` table
 2. The columns are declared as required to be copied from `sales_order` to `sales_order_grid` table during order placement
 3. The columns' values are populated for existing orders.
-This runs once on module install.
+This runs once on module install

-## Deployment

 ### System requirements